rhymeyang/Se/docs/308/Week04.md

 ### Methods of Organizing Asset Data:

-1. By Geography: Assets can be grouped by their physical location to address location-specific risks.
+1. **By Geography**: Assets can be grouped by their physical location to address location-specific risks.
-2. By Business Process: Grouping assets according to the processes they support helps prioritize those critical to operations.
+2. **By Business Process**: Grouping assets according to the processes they support helps prioritize those critical to operations.
-3. By Sensitivity: Some assets, particularly data, may be grouped based on their sensitivity or regulatory requirements.
+3. **By Sensitivity**: Some assets, particularly data, may be grouped based on their sensitivity or regulatory requirements.

 ## Risk Analysis